Skip to main content

 Are there mandatory course meeting times?

-• Yes, each course meets for one hour per week at the same time every week (when regular school is open).
+• Yes, each course meets twice per week for one hour (when regular school is open).

-How long will it take me to finish my course(s)?
+How long will it take to finish my course(s)?

-• Most students finish a class in 3 to 4 months by working a few days a week (some take less time and some longer).
-OPTG does not follow the semester designation of MCPS; as soon as a student finishes a course, they will receive a final grade and credit, if applicable, for that course.
-AP courses have predetermined start and end dates, and students should expect to adhere to the schedule and complete work on a more regimented basis.
+• Most students finish a class in 3 to 4 months by working a few days per week (some take less time and some longer).
+OPTG does not follow the semester designation of a normal school semester; as soon as a student finishes a course, they will receive a final grade and credit, if applicable, for that course.
+AP courses have predetermined start and end dates, and students should expect to adhere to the schedule and complete work more regularly.

 What if I need help from my content teacher?